orkes-io/docs/docs/usecases/video_processing/README.md

 1. video_recipes_prefork: This worker takes the input parameters provided and creates all of the parameters required for the dynamic forks - how many forks to instantiate and the parameters for each of the forks.
 2. video_recipes: This worker takes the inputs and (in the 2 examples below) either transcodes or adds a watermark to the video.

+> These workers are configured to run in Orkes Playground by default.

 ## Video Transcoding

 ### Workflow definition